Search results

 }

-8. Create another model class as GlobalAppSettings.cs to define the following properties.
-These properties maintain the embedConfig.json file object within the GlobalAppSettings.
+8. Create another model class, GlobalAppSettings.cs to define the following properties.
+These properties maintain the object of the embedConfig.json file within the GlobalAppSettings.

 public class GlobalAppSettings